sigp/lighthouse-metrics/README.md

 ## Usage

-1. Start a lighthouse node with `$ lighthouse beacon --http`
+1. Start a lighthouse node with `$ lighthouse beacon --metrics`
-    - The `--http` flag is required for metrics.
+    - The `--metrics` flag is required for metrics.
 1. Bring the environment up with `$ docker-compose up`.
 1. Ensure that Prometheus can access your Lighthouse node by ensuring it is in the `UP` state at [http://localhost:9090/targets](http://localhost:9090/targets).